dhutapratama/docs/artisan.md

 <a name="progress-bars"></a>
 #### Progress Bars

 For long running tasks, it can be helpful to show a progress bar that informs users how complete the task is.
-Using the `withProgressBar` method, Laravel will display a progress bar and advance its progress for each iteration over a given iterable value:
+Using the `withProgressBar` method, Lets will display a progress bar and advance its progress for each iteration over a given iterable value:

     use App\Models\User;